London lifestyle & travels with kids and babies

-With grey January over, most of us are getting ready for half term fun and holidays.
-Few friends heading like us for more skiing and asked for ski packing lists and tips.
-And I have to admit packing for cold weather with 2 kids is not quite a walk in the park, even for itchy feet like ours.
+Few friends heading for skiing soon asked for packing lists and tips.
+And I have to admit packing for cold weather with 2 kids is not quite a walk in the park, even for regular itchy feet relatively well organised like ours.
 My general take – try to fit everything into 2 big pieces of luggage and 3 handbags for parents and elder child – so he gets to carry his selection of tiny toys, water and snacks.

 Essentials for skiing:

 1.Parents: ski gear including gloves, ski socks (keeps feet warmer and boots bruises lighter), few pairs of tights, face mask and goggles (especially if you get to ski like us for a week at over 2000m and on top of glaciers at -28c), tight hats to wear under helmets.

 2.Kid(s) skiing: 2 ski suits, I found the onesies very handy.
 Thick socks (helps to go with the child preferences – in our case Spiderman for an extra boost), tights, comfy sports trousers under the skisuit (very handy to be dressed appropriately for the kidsclub or inside and little effort to get rid of ski layer), few tops including thicker one, goggles, gloves and a couple of hats.
 Footwear wise we alternated between his wellies worn with thick socks and boots – nice but quite wet everytime R would spend a couple of hours rolling in the snow or sledging.

 3.Baby (not skiing yet): one cute overall and a couple of layers: jeans, jumper, bib, gloves, hat, coat, socks, boots, goggles.